makma/fingerprintjs.com/content/blog/a-guide-to-ecommerce-merchant-fraud-protection-in-2021.md

   image: /img/uploads/a-guide-to-ecommerce-merchant-fraud-protection-in-2024-1-.png
 customCTA:
   openCtaNewTab: false
+isPublished: true
 ---
 The risk of fraud for online businesses is higher than it’s ever been in history.
 [Ecommerce fraud](https://www.chargebackgurus.com/blog/the-5-types-of-e-commerce-fraud) topped $12 million in 2020, with [89% of businesses](https://offers.worldpayglobal.com/global-payment-risk.html) losing money to payment fraud that year.
 And with cyber criminals using increasingly sophisticated and effective methods, website operators must maintain a vigilant stance in order to protect themselves and their customers.

 Given the soaring number of cases, [merchant fraud protection](https://fingerprintjs.com/ecommerce/) measures have become a standard part of doing business online.
 This includes the implementation of effective measures for ecommerce fraud detection and protection.

 ## Why should online merchants  implement ecommerce fraud protection measures?

 The continuing [ecommerce boom](https://www.forbes.com/sites/louiscolumbus/2020/05/18/how-e-commerces-explosive-growth-is-attracting-fraud/?sh=43917df26c4b) has also created a wealth of opportunity for fraudsters.
 Businesses looking to start or expand their online operations need to have the proper fraud risk mitigation measures in place; lack of these fundamental controls will invariably lead to a security compromise.
 Cyber criminals are continuously evolving their tools and tactics and have so far been keeping [one step ahead](https://www.cioinsight.com/security/why-cyber-criminals-are-always-one-step-ahead/) of the cybersecurity industry.

 ## How can online merchants detect online fraud?

 Though spotting online fraud has become increasingly difficult, several tell-tale indicators continue to serve as red flags for malicious activity.
 Any signs of the following warrant further investigation.

 #### **Inconsistencies in customer/order information**

 If several pieces of key information provided by the customer don't match (e.g., the zip code entered doesn't correlate to the area they say they're in), online fraud could be in the works.
 Upon spotting these discrepancies during a customer's checkout process, online merchants should take further steps to validate the customer's identity by performing additional verification.
 After all, the mistake might just be a typo.
 Or, it may be fraud.